Kamalpur, Khiron

 Kamalpur is a village in Khiron block of Rae Bareli district, Uttar Pradesh, India.
 It is located 17 km from Lalganj, the tehsil headquarters.
 As of 2011, it has a population of 1,118 people, in 242 households.
-It has one primary school and no healthcare facilities and it does not a weekly haat or a permanent market.
+It has one primary school, but has no healthcare facilities, weekly haat or permanent market.
 It belongs to the nyaya panchayat of Tikwamau.

-The 1951 census recorded Kamalpur as comprising three hamlets, with a total population of 480 people (241 male and 239 female), in 95 households and 93 physical houses.
+The 1951 census recorded Kamalpur as comprising three hamlets, with a population of 480 people (241 male and 239 female), in 95 households and 93 physical houses.
 The area of the village was given as 460 acre.
 15 residents were literate, all male.
 The village was listed as belonging to the pargana of Khiron and the thana of Gurbakshganj.

 The 1961 census recorded Kamalpur as comprising two hamlets, with a total population of 551 people (278 male and 273 female), in 108 households and 95 physical houses.
 The area of the village was given as 460 acre.

 The 1981 census recorded Kamalpur as having a population of 737 people, in 140 households, and having an area of 184.53 hectares.
 The main staple foods were given as wheat and rice.